jaredgalanis/guides/source/getting-started/js-primer.md

 console.log(middleName); // outputs "Oscar"
 ```

-Destructuring can also be used to unpack nested objects and arrays.
+And, destructuring can be used to unpack more complicated structures like nested objects and arrays:
 ```javascript
 let person =
   {